MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-capture.md

 ### The call to the submission endpoint fails with a CORS error

-This could be a common cause for submissions not to be captured.
-Please add the domain to be allowed for form hosting.
+Cross-Origin Resource Sharing can cause  form submission capture to fail.
+Enable your domain for external form hosting.
 Learn more about [domain authentication](https://learn.microsoft.com/en-us/dynamics365/customer-insights/journeys/domain-authentication).

-### Consent values are not updated correctly
+### Consent values aren't updated correctly

 Make sure you have setup the respective consent fields in the Form editor (see section "Creating the form capture in Customer Insights - Journeys form editor") and used the correct mappings generated in the publishing process.